tamus-cyber/tamus-control-standards/docs/guidelines/incident-notification/submit-incident.md

 	c.
 TLP: Designate the incident TLP:RED unless instructed otherwise

-	d.
+4. Enter the following additional information and click **Next**:

+	a.
 Affected Member(s): Select the affected system member(s)

-	e.
+	b.
 Functional Impact: Identify the current level of impact on system member functions or services; refer to the chart on the [Incident Notification Guidelines](/incident-notification) page for a detailed explanation of the options

-	f.
+	c.
 Information Impact: Identify the type of information lost, compromised, or corrupted; refer to the chart on the [Incident Notification Guidelines](/incident-notification) page for a detailed explanation of the options

-	g.
+	d.
 Recoverability: Estimate the scope of time and resources needed to recover from the incident; refer to the chart on the [Incident Notification Guidelines](/incident-notification) page for a detailed explanation of the options

-	h.
-Date of Detection: The date/time the activity was first detected

-	i.
-Number of Systems Affected: Identify the number of systems, records, and users impacted

-	j.
-Location: Identify the location(s) (campus, building, room, logical network, etc.) impacted

-	k.
-Threat Indicators: Provide any threat indicators, including signatures, IPs, emails, domains, etc. developed in relationship to the incident

-	l.
-Would you like to provide attribution for this form: **Check this box** (this enables TAMUS Cyber analysts to identify who submitted the incident)

-5. Enter the following additional information (if known) and click **Next**:

-	a.
-Additional Info: Provide any additional information not already provided in the Description field; this may be in-depth technical information or other data not needed in the incident narrative

-	b.
+	e.
 Attack Vector(s): Any known method(s) used by the threat actor to effect the incident

-	c.
+	f.
 Risk to Research Activities or Data: Check this box if any research activities or data were impacted due to the incident

-	d.
-Incident Date: The original incident start date/time, if known

-	e.
-Root Cause: Any known root cause(s) that enabled the attack

-	f.
-Threat Actor: Any known classifications of the threat actor

 	g.
-Detection Method: Method(s) by which the attack was detected
+Date of Detection: The date/time the activity was first detected

 	h.
-Products: Affected hardware/software/cloud products impacted by the incident
+Number of Systems Affected: Identify the number of systems, records, and users impacted

 	i.
-Ports/Services Attacked: Any known ports or services used by the threat actor to gain access to impacted systems
+Location: Identify the location(s) (campus, building, room, logical network, etc.) impacted

 	j.
-Response Action: Actions taken by the member to contain, erradicate and recover from the incident
+Threat Indicators: Provide any threat indicators, including signatures, IPs, emails, domains, etc. developed in relationship to the incident

-6. Attach any supporting documents/images and click **Next**.
+5. Attach any supporting documents/images and click **Next**.

-7. Preview the information to be submitted in the incident report and click **Submit**.
+6. Preview the information to be submitted in the incident report and click **Submit**.